 4. God used David’s skill of using a sling, along with his love for the Lord, to defeat Goliath.

 5. The skills David developed as a youth he used throughout his life.
-He faithfully led the nation Israel, he instilled a love for the Lord in his kingdom, and he wrote many Psalms that were not only used in his day but throughout history to this day.
+He faithfully led the nation Israel, instilled a love for the Lord in his kingdom, and wrote many psalms that were used in his time and throughout history to this day.

 6. David knew that it’s not the size of our weapons but the size of our faith in God that matters.
-He went into the battle full of faith, and confident God would give him the victory.
+So he went into the battle full of faith, and confident God would give him the victory.

 8. Do I realize that the most important skill I possess is my love for the Lord and my heart to obey Him?